 How I am tracking my WordPress plugin updates on my own update server

-I am selling my plugins on CodeCanyon, and they all come with a lifetime updater feature.
-Most of my plugins, including Lighthouse and Active Analytics, are being updated on a monthly basis, and the update is pushed to all users, regardless of the current version available on CodeCanyon.
+I am selling my WordPress plugins, and they all come with a lifetime updater feature.
+Most of my plugins, including Lighthouse and Active Analytics, are being updated on a monthly basis, and the update is pushed to all users.

 Since I implemented the updater, last year, I wanted to know how many users are using my plugin and what version they have.
 So, I started recording pings to my updater API and storing some basic details, such as the WordPress version and the URL.